Professor Lyndsey Nickels

 Molly was a Senior Research Fellow at ACER prior to her retirement in 2001.
 Her initial training is in psychology, but since joining ACER in 1967 worked on a number of projects relating to assessment of educational achievement, with a focus on children from different language and cultural backgrounds and the early years of schooling.
 She has also worked on projects relating to educational provisions for students with disabilities and the educational needs of children in care.
 She has had an ongoing interest in issues relating to pre-school education, early intervention, and the assessment and identification of children with learning difficulties, and has also worked in the area of psychological assessment, including the adaptation and norming of measures of intelligence, aptitudes and adaptive behaviour.
 Her publications include the 1994 report Schooling for Students with Disabilities, and the 2002 ACER review paper Closing the Gap between Research and Practice: Foundations for the Acquisition of Literacy.
 She has served on a number of committees and advisory groups relating to assessment and early childhood education, and is currently a member of the Developmental Disorders of Language and Literacy Network Group.

 Joan Cooper has been involved with learning disabilities or difficulties in primary education since 1967.
 She has worked in both the public and private sectors, here and in the UK.
-She is currently coordinating the provision of support for students with learning disabilities or difficulties at the Malvern campus of Caulfield Grammar School in Melbourne.
+Until the end of 2008 she coordinated the provision of support for students with learning disabilities or difficulties at the Malvern Campus of Caulfield Grammar School in Melbourne.
 Joan has been a member of AREA/LDA since 1987 and was previously an AREA Council member, and also served as Joint Treasurer for two years.
 She is currently a member of the Consultant Policy Committee.
 Joan believes that in order to promote the welfare of students with learning disabilities there needs to be a balance of academics and teachers contributing different perspectives.

 Dr Alison Madelaine